shitoletushar3132/master-backend/git_demo/readme.md

 5. `git rm --cache -r <folder_name>` this can moves the files from staging area to the working area

 6. `commit` -> commit is a particular version of the project.
 It captures a snapshot of the projects staged

+7. `git log` -> check the all commits

+8. `git restore <file>` -> it removes all files changes from the staging area to be committed. this can be useful, if we did some dirty code and now no want it.
+Instead of deleting every change line by line, we can restore it or you can say restore last clean version of the file

+9.